21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Elsay Lake Trail, North Vancouver

-The Elsay Lake Trail is a 15 km hike located in Mount Seymour Provincial Park.
+The Elsay Lake Trail is a 15 kilometre hike located in Mount Seymour Provincial Park.
 Although a hike around a lake may sound relatively easy, this one is quite difficult.
-The trail has a 420 m elevation gain and takes 8 to 9 hours to complete.
+The trail has a 420 metre elevation gain and takes eight to nine hours to complete.

 The best place to start is at Mt.
 Seymour Resort's summit.
 From here, the Mt.
 Seymour trail takes you up and past Brockton Point before you turn right onto the Elsay Lake Trail.
 There are eye-widening views back across Vancouver, but it's from here that things start to get tricky.